 When we look at a CDTFA audit, we are looking at the cost-benefit of the situation.
 What is the cost to the client, what is the benefit of a certain action, and how best can we get out of the audit with minimizing our expenditure and being as efficient as possible with our resources?

-One of the best ways that we do this is prior to creating the audit plan, we will try and pre-audit the client.
 Pre-auditing the client is very important because it gives us a roadmap for how the sales tax audit is going to go and what the areas of risk are for the client.

 Once we have had the benefit of pre-auditing the client, we can develop a plan for the audit with the auditor.
 We can navigate the client through the least amount of risk possible with our agreed-upon plan.

 This is the best way to approach a sales tax audit.
 In the meantime, while we are going through the audit process, an eye needs to be kept on the appeals process in case the audit goes south.
 Disagreements with the auditor can and do happen quite frequently.
-Even the best well-made plan can sometimes fall apart.
+Even the best well-made plan sometimes will fall apart.

 Therefore, it is important for our firm to stuff the record as much as possible with things that are going to be beneficial to the client.
 To the extent we have control over the preliminary audit report, that gives us a better avenue going into appeals in advancing the ultimate resolution in the case.